ZQuestClassic/zquestclassic.com/content/docs/how-to-play/index.md

     }
 </style>

-# How to Play a Quest
+# How to Play a ZQuest Classic Quest

 The recommended way to play quests is via the latest stable version of ZQuest Classic for your operating system.